Story Time With My Grandmother: Chapter One

 My maternal grandmother was born in the 1950’s in the northern Atlas Mountains of Morocco.
 Her childhood in her remote village consisted of stories of ghouls, magic, and adventure.
-The elderly taught the children of that time moral lessons through storytelling, since obviously media and entertainment did not even exist.
+The elderly taught the children moral lessons through storytelling, as television did not exist in the mountains.
 My grandmother remembers many of these stories from her childhood, albeit that childhood ended shortly since she was married off at 16 to a cousin who was twice her age.
 Despite that, she never lost her childlike enthusiasm over the years.
 Even now, as a mother of five and a grandmother of plenty, she still jumps and laughs with her grandchildren.
 She’s one of my favorite people in this whole wide world.

 Whenever I visited her as a child, she would stay up with me at night and talk for long hours, even when I was very little and could only say childish things.
 Sometimes she sang me lullabies or would tell me the stories she heard when she was my age.
 I would curl up against her and listen to her fantastic tales, and it is those memories that my now 20-year-old self would always cherish.

 Fast forward to today.
-I found myself needing something to write about in my blog this week.
-I had been meaning to upload a part 3 of my Moroccan folktale series, but I couldn’t seem to remember the ending of this one story.
-Come to think of it, it had been months since I heard my grandmother’s voice, and it’s been almost 4 years since I last saw her in person.
-I realized that I missed her terribly, and so, I hesitantly picked up the phone and called my moi-la-la.
+It had been months since I heard my grandmother’s voice, and it’s been almost 4 years since I last saw her in person.
+I realized that I missed her and her stories terribly.
+And so, I hesitantly picked up the phone and called my mi-la-la.
 I didn’t think she’d answer because of the time difference, and I was worried she may be upset that I haven’t called in so long.

 My heart warmed at hearing her voice.
-“Salam, moi-la-la,” I said with a smile on my lips.
+“Salam, mi-la-la,” I said with a smile on my lips.

 “Sara?
 Labas a binti?”
 How are you, my daughter?
 Her voice was as kind, just as wise, just as melodious as I remembered it.
 I missed her so much.